A yoga teacher in 1930s India inspired today’s transnational yoga with his spectacular fusion of tradition and innovation.

 Krishnamacharya worked under the personal direction of the Maharajah with a mandate to popularise yoga practice.
 If yoga was to compete with the theatrical masculinity of bodybuilding and other modern movements, it had to attract people’s attention.

 Krishnamacharya did regular demonstrations at Mysore University to encourage students to take up yoga.
-The Maharajah also sent him further afield on what he called “propaganda work”, performing yoga demonstration all over South India.
+The Maharajah also sent him further afield on what he called “propaganda work”, performing yoga demonstrations all over South India.

-He also gave yoga classes as part of a physical education programme for the Royal household, and performed spectacular yoga demonstrations at the Maharajah’s court.
+He also gave yoga classes as part of a physical education programme for the royal household, and performed spectacular yoga demonstrations at the Maharajah’s court.
 As a student, Iyengar recalled demonstrating asanas at the palace to visiting dignitaries, including delegates from the YMCA (Singleton).

-The need for to perform a ‘yoga showcase’ might well have contributed to Krishnamacharya’s flowing style of yoga.
+The need to perform a ‘yoga showcase’ might well have contributed to Krishnamacharya’s flowing style of yoga.
 The vinyasas (postures with linking sequences) are held for a relatively short time, in contrast with the older yoga tradition of holding a single pose for a length of time.
 Coordinating the asanas with counted breaths would also have helped synchronise postures in a group display.

 Modern and traditional physical cultures